elugens/fireamp/troubleshooting-shadcn-ui-integration.md

 # Troubleshooting Shadcn UI Integration in Turborepo

-This guide provides solutions for common issues encountered when integrating Shadcn UI into a Turborepo monorepo structure.
+This guide provides solutions for common issues encountered when integrating Shadcn UI into a Turborepo monorepo structure with Next.js 15+ and React 19.

-## Problem: Cannot find module '@repo/ui/src/utils' or its corresponding type declarations
+## Problem: Cannot find module '@repo/ui/lib/utils' or its corresponding type declarations

 This error typically occurs when there's a path resolution issue between your UI components and utility functions in a shared UI package.
 The error indicates that TypeScript cannot locate the module specified in the import statement.